jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

 On the Google Cloud Platform, we utilized a variety of services.
-For remote storage of our data and Docker images, we relied on Cloud Storage.
-Additionally, we established a GCP Bucket, designated as the remote repository for our data version control, allowing us to efficiently push to and pull data from the cloud.
+For remote storage of our data and Docker images, we relied on Cloud Storage service.
+Here, we established a GCP Bucket, designated as the remote repository for our data version control, allowing us to efficiently push to and pull data from the cloud.

 We configured triggers to automate the building of trainer and predictor Docker images.
 These triggers were activated by any push to the main branch of our cloud repository, which mirrors our git repository.
-All the container images created throughout the project were stored and are accessible in the Container Registry.
+All the container images created throughout the project were stored and are accessible in the Container Registry (Soon only Artifact Registry).

 For building and deploying the inference API, we employed Cloud Run and Cloud Functions, leveraging their capabilities for our project's needs.